stphnhng/NFL-Statistics/README.md

 While this code is pretty ugly, I have hopefully written enough comprehensive comments to help understand the code.
 Furthermore, some statistics are saved from previous iterations of the program where it was too costly to keep in the code due to high runtime.

+## Usage

-usage: python GetData.py
+Step 1.) python GetData.py
+comment in/out any functions you need to use.

-### Note: might need to use virtualenv in order to use modified nflgame if your computer already has it installed.
+Note: might need to use virtualenv in order to use modified nflgame if your computer already has it installed.